-Now we can debate which came first the chicken or the egg, but what we do know is timid personalities happen, and it makes for mature bucks.
-As hunters we need to consider the theory of timid buck behavior when pursuing our potential target.
+We enter many hunting situations assuming that the biggest buck on camera is making all the scrapes and rubs in an area.
+Now we can debate whether the chicken or the egg came first.
+What we do know is that there are timid personalities out there and they make for mature bucks.
+As hunters, we need to keep in mind the behaviors of a timid buck when pursuing our potential target.